peterhinch/micropython-tft-gui/README.md

 user moves the control, its value will change and an optional callback will be executed.
 If a thread alters a control's value, its appearance will change to reflect this.

+Buttons and checkboxes are provided in two variants, one drawn using graphics primitives, and the other using icons.

 ## Class Slider

 These emulate linear potentiometers.
 Vertical ``Slider`` and horizontal ``HorizSlider`` variants